Definition Guide Irish law and best practice

 • How to report problems, injuries and near-misses

-Our online Abrasive Wheels Course covers all these topics and more, providing the knowledge and techniques needed to handle loads safely.
+Our online Abrasive Wheels Course covers all these topics and more, providing the knowledge needed to select, mount, guard and use abrasive wheels safely.
 The course takes approximately 60 minutes and results in an instant Abrasive Wheels Certificate that is valid for three years.

 The science behind abrasive wheel injuries